Article

 Ordered lists

 If the reader must perform steps in a particular sequence, use an ordered list.
-Vultr always uses 1. as the list marker.
+Vultr uses 1. as the list marker.
 This format allows you to move, add, and delete items without renumbering.
-The Markdown engine increments the numbers for you when displaying the article.
-For example, these steps should be performed in this sequence:
+The Markdown engine increments the numbers for you when previewing the article.

 1. Read the program guide.